 The injury most frequently occurs due to a force or trauma to the leg whilst the knee is straight.
 Movements such as jumping or pushing off may also cause tennis leg.
 Both movements are frequent in tennis, hence the development of the term tennis leg to describe this injury.

 Treatment of a tennis leg injury should be the same as for any muscle strain with the principles of PRICE or protection, rest, ice, compression and elevation being followed.

-Ice should be applied as soon as possible after injury and continued for 10 to 15 minutes every hour initially during the acute stage which is likely to be the first 24 to 48 hours.
+Ice should be applied as soon as possible after the injury and continued for 10 to 15 minutes every hour initially during the acute stage which is likely to be the first 24 to 48 hours.
 Frequency can be reduced as symptoms lessen and any swelling goes down.
 Compression in the form of an elastic support bandage or knee support with protect the joint and help reduce swelling.

 If it is painful to walk then crutches may be beneficial as partial weight bearing is recommended.
 Full weight bearing and walking normally should be done as soon as pain allows.

-Mobility exercises and gentle calf stretching may be performed after the first day or two provided they can be done pain free.
-As soon as normal walking is pain free then strengthening exercises should begin.
+Mobility exercises and gentle calf stretching may be performed after the first day or two provided they can be done pain-free.
+As soon as normal walking is pain-free then strengthening exercises should begin.
 Initially resistance band plantar flexion exercises should be done to very gradually introduce some load onto the calf and plantaris muscles.
 As strength improves calf raise exercises can be introduced until single leg calf raise exercises and more functional sports specific rehab exercises can be performed.